thibaut-neoledge/azure-docs.fr-fr/articles/vs-azure-tools-docker-setup.md

 <properties
-   pageTitle="Configurer un hôte Docker avec VirtualBox | Microsoft Azure" description="Instructions pas à pas pour configurer une instance Docker par défaut à l'aide de Docker Machine et de VirtualBox." services="azure-container-service" documentationCenter="na" authors="mlearned"
+   pageTitle="Configure a Docker Host with VirtualBox | Microsoft Azure" description="Step-by-step instructions to configure a default Docker instance using Docker Machine and VirtualBox" services="azure-container-service" documentationCenter="na" authors="mlearned"